oracle-livelabs/apex/apex-professional-hol15/approval-management.md

     ![Add participant](./images/td-participants-add-row.png " ")

-    *Note :Adding the new Participant entry implies that for each employee, the approver of the Expense is either the manager he/she reports to or his/her HR Manager.
-In this example, if Clara was applying for an expense, the task could be approved by either her manager Jane or her HR Manager Sophie.*
+    > **Note:** _Adding the new Participant entry implies that for each employee, the approver of the Expense is either the manager he/she reports to or his/her HR Manager.
+In this example, if Clara was applying for an expense, the task could be approved by either her manager Jane or her HR Manager Sophie._

 ## Task 10: Add Delegate, Request Info and Expire Events for an Expense Request

 You now essentially have a scenario where there can be more than one potential owner of an expense request task.
 This will help us to demonstrate the operations like Claim, Release, and Delegate that can be performed on tasks with  >1 potential owner(s).

-1. Under **Actions** Section: Click **Add Actions**
+1. Click **Expense Tracker** to continue editing.
+Under **Actions** Section: Click **Add Action**

     - For Name: Enter **DELEGATE\_EXPENSE\_REQUEST**